Tim Jerome: Biography

 After attending Cornell University, Ithaca College (BFA), and the Manhattan School of Music (Master of Music), Jerome made his Broadway debut in 1969 as Dr. Carrasco in “Man of La Mancha”.
 He has subsequently appeared in more than a dozen productions on Broadway, including as Monsieur Firmin in “The Phantom of the Opera”.

 Jerome was nominated for the 1987 Tony Award as Best Actor (Featured Role – Musical) for Me and My Girl.
 As Alfred P. Doolittle in the 2007–2008 national tour of My Fair Lady he received the Carbonell Award and was nominated for the Helen Hayes Award.
 He received a Special Award from the New England Theatre Conference in 2008 for Outstanding Achievement in the American Theatre.

 The Founding President of the National Music Theater Network (the parent organization of the New York Musical Festival, NYMF), Jerome is also the Founding President of Mainstreet Musicals, a non-profit organization that facilitates the development of new musicals.
+During the 1970s, Jerome worked as part of a team to produce approximately 40 radio dramas for WBAI-FM.
 A past board member of the Screen Actors Guild (SAG) and former 1st Vice President of The American Guild of Musical Artists (AGMA), Jerome has also served as a Councilor of the Actors’ Equity Association.